 Data Integration tools provide the ability to ingest vast amounts of content into Big Data structures in a fast, efficient, and standardized manner.
 Content is imported in batches through high-performance import procedures while providing classification and organization of content according to existing classification plans.
 Data Integration Tools are usually based on ETL processes to:

 - Extract various types of structured and unstructured data with large volumes and structures ranging from simple to complex and convert the data into a single format appropriate for transformation processing.

 - Transform extracted data into a unified, standardized format, for storage, to allow further querying and analysis.
 The transformation phase involves a data cleaning operation, which aims to pass only “proper” data to the target.

 - Loading unified content into the final target

 The need for a growing Data Storage Architecture

-- A powerful Content Management System that can manage the ingestion, storage, and processing of very large volumes of content, coming in various flows and in different formats.
+- A powerful Content Services Platform that can manage the ingestion, storage, and processing of very large volumes of content, coming in various flows and in different formats.